nermindonat/product-catalog-project/README.md

 I am developing this project with Next.js, TypeScript and Tailwind css.
+This is my first project that I developed with these technologies.
 A dynamic product catalog website.
 Below are the interface pictures of my project.